wp-plugins/ewww-image-optimizer/readme.txt

 = 2.5.0 =
 * added: deferred optimization lets you upload images with no delays, and optimize later automatically
 * added: wp_cron filter has additional parameter to allow setting scheduled & deferred optimization on different freqencies
-* added: remote images on S3 can be fetched if using WP Offload S3 (Amazon S3 and Cloudfront)
+* added: remote images on S3 can be fetched when using WP Offload S3 (Amazon S3 and Cloudfront)
+* added: remote images on Azure Storage can be fetched when using Windows Azure Storage for WordPress
 * changed: nextcellent thumbs are optimized on creation, no need to manually optimize after upload

 = 2.4.7 =